10 Things Not to Do in China

 Generally, you will not be punished or fined if you don't show any respect, but it is still suggested that you be respectful.
 If you are traveling with China Highlights, your itinerary can be customized.
 You can simply remove the attractions you may not like from your tour.

-See more on How to Visit a Temple in China and How to Visit a Chinese Family (Properly).
+See more on How to Visit a Temple in China.

 3. Don't Make Close Personal Contact, Such as a Hug or Kiss